cloudjee/wavemaker/README.md

 Building the windows installer requires zip file of the jdk to be redistributed be available.
 This zip file can not be in the public repository and must be provided.
 Set BUILD_JDK_ZIP to the folder containing the zip file. e.g. set BUILD_JDK_ZIP=c:\downloads
+The file should be named 'jdk1.6.0_24.zip' and include the folder jdk-1.6.0_24 at the top level of the archive.

 Importing into Eclipse/STS
 --------------------------